TianZerL/Anime4KCPP/README.md

      cmake -DCMAKE_C_COMPILER="/usr/local/opt/llvm/bin/clang" -DCMAKE_CXX_COMPILER="/usr/local/opt/llvm/bin/clang++" .
     ```

-Now we just run `make`.
+Now we just run `cmake . && make`.
 The binaries should have been installed to `./bin/`.

 Note that Apple has deprecated OpenCL (to force its own proprietary Metal API), and may remove support for it in later versions.